azarowj/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+- An image of the total summary dataframe containing the mean, median, variance, and standard deviation can be found [here](https://github.com/azarowj/MechaCar_Statistical_Analysis/blob/main/TotalSummary.png)
+- An image of the lot summary dataframe showing the same summary statistics broken down by manufacturing lot can be found [here](https://github.com/azarowj/MechaCar_Statistical_Analysis/blob/main/LotSummary.png)
+- When looking at the total summary dataframe, we would say that that the manufacturing data meets the design specification.
+The design specficiation in question being that the variance must not exceed 100 pounds per square inch.
+The varinace in total summary data frame is seen to be 62.3.
+However, when we look more closely, there is cause for concern.
+Lot 1's variance is approximately 1, which is astonishingly good.
+Lot 2's variance is about 7.5, which is still beyond acceptable.
+However, Lot 3's variance is seen to be 170.
+Lot 3 does not meet the design specification.
+The variances are so low in Lots 1 and 2 though, that it brings down the total variance to be within an acceptable range.

 ## T-Tests on Suspension Coils

 - An image of the results for the t-test across all manufacturing lots can be found [here](https://github.com/azarowj/MechaCar_Statistical_Analysis/blob/main/AllLotsTTest.png).